Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 Major libraries used are mostly described in the following:
 * https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/README.md

-One other important general thing I uses is PROGMEM and associated F() macro to store constants (strings and various numbers) in program storage instead of RAM.
+One other important general thing I use is PROGMEM and associated F() macro to store constants (strings and various numbers) in program storage instead of RAM.

 ## The Code Itself
 I won't go into too much detail here, but this is a bit of a roadmap to **RBG_SciFi.ino**.